snowdj/geocompr/03-attribute-operations.md

 ## Manipulating raster objects

 In contrast to the vector data model underlying simple features (which represents points, lines and polygons as discrete entities in space), raster data represent continuous surfaces.
-This section shows how raster objects work, by creating them *from scratch*, building on section \@ref(an-introduction-to-raster).
+This section shows how raster objects work by creating them *from scratch*, building on section \@ref(an-introduction-to-raster).
 Because of their unique structure, subsetting and other operations on raster datasets work in a different way, as demonstrated in section \@ref(raster-subsetting).

 The following code recreates the raster dataset used in section \@ref(raster-classes), the result of which is illustrated in Figure \@ref(fig:cont-raster).